 Wages will be paid on the 15th and last day of the month.
 If payday falls on a weekend or holiday, wages will be paid on the preceding weekday.
 Paychecks may be released only to the worker unless other arrangements have been made.

-Work Pathways
+Theology of Work and Work Pathways

 Work and IBC

 We believe and teach that meaningful work has a divine purpose unique to each individual.
 While at IBC it is hoped that students experience the following: